Plyometrics: Safety considerations

 Plyometrics are not inherently dangerous, but the highly focused and intense movements used in repetition increase the potential level of stress on joints and musculo-tendonous units.
 Therefore, safety precautions are strong prerequisites to this particular method of exercise.
 Low-intensity variations of plyometrics are frequently utilized in various stages of injury rehabilitation, indicating that the application of proper technique and appropriate safety precautions can make plyometrics safe and effective for many people.

 Benefits

-Many professional and Olympic athletes use plyometrics training to improve muscular strength and jumping abilities which therefore increases their power.
-There are varying levels of intensity to plyometrics.
-Another benefit of plyometrics is that you can vary your level of intensity which means anyone looking to improve strength and jumping training can be involved regardless of fitness.
-With there being so many exercises this means you are less likely to get burned out and have a wide range of exercises to choose from.
-Another good reason with so many exercises being available are that you can find exercises that don't require the use of any equipment.
-It also increases muscular strength and endurance, also increases metabolic rate which increases weight loss and heart rate.
+Many professional and Olympic athletes use plyometric training to improve muscular strength, power, and jumping performance.
+Plyometric exercises can be performed at varying levels of intensity, allowing adaptation to different training needs.
+Studies have also reported associations between plyometric training and improvements in muscular strength, endurance, metabolic rate, and cardiovascular responses.

+As plyometrics places high mechanical loads transmitting through the bones, they stimulate bone remodelling and increase bone mineral density (BMD).
+A one year randomized clinical trial of moderately active men with low bone density reported that high intensity plyometric jump training had increased lumbar spine and whole body BMD.